seqan/raptor/doc/usage/02_prepare/index.md

 | ≤ 3 GiB   | 20     |
 | > 3 GiB   | 50     |

 File sizes are based of gzipped FASTQ files.
-Compression reduces the filesize by around factor `3`.
+Compression reduces the file size by around factor `3`.
 FASTA files are approximately `2` times smaller than FASTQ.

 \note